apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Update propagation

-Svelte uses push-pull reactivity โ when state updates, everything that depends on it is immediately notified (push), but derived values aren't re-evaluated until read (pull).
+Svelte uses push-pull reactivity - when state updates, dependents are notified immediately (push), but derived values aren't re-evaluated until read (pull).

 If a derived's new value is referentially identical to its previous value, downstream updates are skipped: